madvoid/LEMSv2/README.md

 This is the repository for the second version of the LEMS Sensor Stations.
 Stay tuned, information will be added as it is generated.
 A majority of the documentation will be added to this file.

 ### General TODO
+1. Add battery voltage measurement to code and PCB
 5. Investigate MOSFET as reverse voltage protection
 1. Create time set code that's easily accessible
 2. Keep documentation and File List updated